Cloudlynx/docs/gettingstarted.rst

 Additionally the following information is needed

+.. sidebar:: **Note:**

+   In this section the wording ‘OS’ in variables or parameters refers to ‘OpenStack’ (Cloudlynx) and not ‘Operating System’.

 1. A name for the instance
 2. Account information to connect to the Cloudlynx environment